Poetry

 -

-Good morning, friends!
-Today I’m re-posting an old favorite for new subscribers… I always knew I wanted to be a writer.
+I always knew I wanted to be a writer.
 When I was a kid, I perched in the gnarly apple tree in my backyard and scribbled stories in a notebook with lined pages.
 In college I majored in English and journalism, but it took a few more years to find the courage (and the income) I needed to begin a real writing career.
 The zig-zag path that led me here was marked with detours and littered with excuses.
-After graduation, I worked at other jobs where I learned some valuable lessons — including what I didn’t…
+After graduation, I worked at other jobs where I learned some valuable lessons — including what I didn’t want to do for the rest of my life.
+The poem below is…